kunal-mandalia/algorithms/README.md

-# flatten
+# Algorithms

+A collection of unit tested algorithms; from bubble to merge sort.

+## Notes on specific algorithms

+### flatten.js
-## How it works
+#### How it works
-Index.js exports the function `flattenToParentChildren`.
-It takes objects like the following:
+The function `flattenToParentChildren` takes objects like the following:

 ```
 {